top of page

 She chairs the fraycollege advisory committee and is a former training and managing director of frayintermedia.

-Makhosi Chiwashira is the Programme Manager who will be responsible for Fund raising, resource mobilisation, programme management, reporting and communication.
+Makhosi Chiwashira is the Programme Manager of fraymedia Foundation.
+In this role, she is responsible for fundraising, resource mobilisation, programme management, reporting and communication.

-Makhosi worked at Media24 for 14 years where she was involved in various skills development and training roles, the last one being Skills Development Manager.
+Makhosi worked at Media24 for 14 years where she was involved in various skills development and training roles, the final being Skills Development Manager.
 She has worked across SABC, Sunday Times and Deloitte.
-She has a strong Human Resources and Learning & Development background having been working in this field since 2004.
+Makhosi has a strong Human Resources, Learning and Development background having been working in this field since 2004.

-She has a passion for developing people especially focusing on young people and women.
-Over the years she has been at the helm of ground-breaking programmes that have helped transform the South African media landscape, including leading the funded digital publishing programme, with over 200 independent publishers which won Media24, the Best Skills Development Providers of learners in rural areas and townships in 2016.
-Makhosi ran a programme for people living with disabilities at Media24 for 5 years, and also ran the Grad24 programme for about 5 years.
+Makhosi has a passion for human development, particularly focused on young people and women.
+Over the years, she has been at the helm of ground-breaking programmes that have helped transform the South African media landscape, including leading the funded digital publishing programme, with over 200 independent publishers which won Media24, the Best Skills Development Providers of learners in rural areas and townships, in 2016.
+In addition, Makhosi ran a programme for people living with disabilities for Media24 for five years, and further ran the Grad24 programme for an approximate of five years.

 © 2023 by fray intermedia fraymedia Foundation